Healthcare in Italy: National Health Service

 The National Health Service was created in 1978.
 Healthcare is provided to all citizens and residents by a mixed public-private system.
 The public part is the national health service, Servizio Sanitario Nazionale (SSN), which is organized under the Ministry of Health and is administered on a regional basis.
+The state sets the Essential Levels of Careit that each region must guarantee by law to all its inhabitants.
+By 2023, healthcare expenditure accounted for 80% of the total budget of Italian regions.
+The public fund allocation for the National Health Service fund for 2014 was 109,902 billion euros.

 Family doctors are entirely paid by the SSN, must offer visiting time at least five days a week and have a limit of 1500 patients.
-Patients can choose and change their GP, subjected to availability.
+Patients can choose and change their GP, subject to availability.
 Prescription drugs can be acquired only if prescribed by a doctor.
-If prescribed by the family doctor, they are generally subsidized, requiring only a copay that depends on the medicine type and on the patient income (in many regions all the prescribed drugs are free for the poor).
+If prescribed by the family doctor, they are generally subsidized, requiring only a copay that depends on the medicine type and on the patient's income (in many regions all the prescribed drugs are free for the poor).
 Over-the-counter drugs are paid out-of-pocket.
-Both prescription and over-the-counter drugs can only be sold in specialized shops (farmacia).
-In a sample of 13 developed countries, Italy was sixth in its population weighted usage of medication in 14 classes in 2009 and fifth in 2013.
-The drugs studied were selected on the basis that the conditions treated had a high incidence, prevalence and/or mortality, caused significant long-term morbidity and incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
+Both prescription and over-the-counter drugs used to be sold only in licensed shops (farmacia), although a 2006 law decree liberalised the sale of over-the-counter drugs in supermarkets and other shops (parafarmacia).
+In a sample of 13 developed countries, Italy was sixth in its population-weighted usage of medication in 14 classes in 2009 and fifth in 2013.
+The drugs studied were selected on the basis that the conditions treated had a high incidence, prevalence and/or mortality, caused significant long-term morbidity, incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross-border comparison of medication use.